1. Research on Employer Company

 Research on the Employer Company – Success in a job interview starts with research of the employer company.
 You should understand the Employer Company, interviewer, business nature, backgrounds, and the vacancy.
 The more research conducted, the more educated you will be to answer and ask questions effectively.
 Wanted information can often easily be found on the company’s website, published materials, news, search engines, social networks, or even personal networks.

-2. Prepare Quality Answers to Interview Questions
+2. Prepare Quality Answers for Interview Questions

 A crucial factor to having a successful interview is to prepare responses to expected interview questions.
 Since interview questions can be diverse depending on different positions and industries, effective answers should derive from the thorough understanding of the job duties so you can effectively share detailed yet concise responses.
 Specific examples and accomplishments should be focused and a good tool for remembering the responses is to put them into story that can be told in the interview.
 Experienced scenarios can provide vivid details that show you are proficient in dealing with certain situations and not just theoretical sayings.